Decomposing Natural Logic Inferences in Neural NLI

-We follow this formalism as the basis for a \emph{dataset format}, which we refer to as NLI-$XY$.
-This is the first probing dataset format (and consequently, dataset) in NLP where the auxiliary labels for intermediate semantic features influence the final task label in a rigid and determinate (yet simple) way, with these features being themselves linguistically complex.
-As such, it is as such a "decomposed" natural logic dataset format, where the positive entailment labels are further enriched with labels for the monotonicity and relational properties which gave rise to them.
+We follow this formalism as the basis for the \textbf{NLI-$XY$} dataset.
+This is the first probing dataset in NLP where the auxiliary labels for intermediate semantic features influence the final task label in a rigid and deterministic (yet simple) way, with these features being themselves linguistically complex.
+As such, it is a "decomposed" natural logic dataset, where the positive entailment labels are further enriched with labels for the monotonicity and relational properties which gave rise to them.
 This allows for informative qualitative and structural analyses into natural logic handling strategies in neural NLI models.

-The NLI-$XY$ dataset format is comprised of the following: \begin{enumerate} \item A set of \emph{contexts} $f$ with a blank position indicated with an `$x$', marked for the context monotonicity label. \item A set of \emph{insertion pairs} $(X,Y)$, which are either words or phrases, labeled with the concept inclusion relation. \item A derived set of premise and hypothesis pairs $(f(X), f(Y)$ made up of permutations of $(X,Y)$ insertion pairs through contexts $f$, controlled for grammaticality as far as possible. \end{enumerate}
+The NLI-$XY$ dataset is comprised of the following: \begin{enumerate} \item A set of \emph{contexts} $f$ with a blank position (indicated with a lower case `$x$' or an underscore), annotated with the context monotonicity label. \item A set of \emph{insertion pairs} $(X,Y)$, which are either nouns or noun phrases, annotated with the concept inclusion word-pair relation. \item A derived set of premise and hypothesis pairs $(f(X), f(Y)$ made up of permutations of $(X,Y)$ insertion pairs through contexts $f$, controlled for grammaticality as far as possible. \end{enumerate}

-The premise/hypothesis pairs may thus be used as input to any NLI model, while the context monotonicity and insertion relation information can be used as the targets of an auxiliary probing task on top of the model's representations.
+We present examples of the component parts and their composition in table \ref{tab:example}.The premise/hypothesis pairs may thus be used as input to any NLI model, while the context monotonicity and insertion relation information can be used as the targets of an auxiliary probing task on top of the model's representations.